 - 0 Comments

 Cherokee Gardens is a delightful little neighborhood where the Louisville elite lived in the early 20th century.
+Steeped in history and exuding old-money charm, Cherokee Gardens captures the essence of Louisville's heritage.
+This established neighborhood offers picturesque surroundings and a tranquil atmosphere, making it an ideal choice for homeowners seeking a classic touch.
 This neighborhood is a collection of small subdivisions along Lexington Road.
 Cherokee Gardens is loaded with history and is only six miles east of downtown Louisville, KY.

 The Mockingbird Valley neighborhood is a tiny little area with a fantastic rural feel and because of that, it is frequently referred to as a country enclave.
 This quaint neighborhood sits on the river bluffs and along rolling hills.
 Additionally, it has large homes that are nestled back away from the road with plenty of picturesque trees to give it a true nature feel.